tethysplatform/tethys/docs/tethys_sdk/tethys_cli.rst

 list
 ----

-Use this command to list all installed apps.
+Use this command to list all installed apps and extensions.

 **Examples:**